lmweber/WeberDivechaLCdata/README.md

 The data objects can be loaded using the dataset names, as follows:

 ```
-library(WeberDivechaLCdata)
 library(SpatialExperiment)
 library(SingleCellExperiment)
+library(WeberDivechaLCdata)

 # Load objects using dataset names
 spe <- WeberDivechaLCdata_Visium()
 sce <- WeberDivechaLCdata_singleNucleus()

+# Show objects
+spe
+sce
 ```

-More details on how to load the data and the data structure are provided in the package [vignette](https://bioconductor.org/packages/release/data/experiment/vignettes/WeberDivechaLCdata/inst/doc/WeberDivechaLCdata.html).
+More details on how to load the data and the data structure are provided in the package [vignette](https://bioconductor.org/packages/release/data/experiment/vignettes/WeberDivechaLCdata/inst/doc/WeberDivechaLCdata.html) (available in the release version of Bioconductor from Nov 2, 2022, onwards).